OFurtun/claude-custom-statusline/README.md

 - MCP tools (~17.6K tokens)
 - Your conversation messages

-The autocompact buffer (~45K for Max 5x, ~22.5K for Max 20x) is reserved space for Claude's responses and is added to calculate true available context.
+The autocompact buffer (~45K) is reserved space for Claude's responses and is added to calculate true available context.

 ### Performance Features